Get to Know Your Presenter

 Jim Harrison, MS, LPC, CSAC, ICGC-II, BACC, Cornerstone Counseling Services, Milwaukee, WI

-Jim Harrison is an AODA, Gambling Addictions, and Mental Health Counselor at Cornerstone Counseling Services in Brookfield, Wisconsin.
-He is also a Board of Directors member of the Wisconsin Council on Problem Gambling (WCPG), as well as member of the Moraine Park Technical College Substance Abuse Counseling Advisory Committee.
+Jim Harrison is an AODA, Gambling Disorder, and Mental Health Counselor at LifeStance Health in Brookfield, Wisconsin, as well as a trainer and supervisor through the Wisconsin Council on Problem Gambling (WCPG) and International Gambling Counselor Certification Board (IGCCB).
+He is also a member of the Wisconsin Council on Problem Gambling Board of Directors and the Moraine Park Substance Abuse Counseling Advisory Committee.

-Mr. Harrison received a BS degree in biology (secondary education) in 1968, and an MS degree in curriculum and supervision in 1981 from the University of Wisconsin-Oshkosh.
+Mr. Harrison received a BS degree in biology (Secondary Education) in 1968, and an MS degree in curriculum and supervision in 1981 from the University of Wisconsin-Oshkosh.
 He has over 40 years of counseling and teaching experience in high school and college settings.
-He taught biology, human anatomy and physiology, genetics, environmental science, human growth and development, STD education, and HIV/AIDS education.
-Mr. Harrison has also written curriculums on substance use disorders, STD and HIV/AIDS education, human growth and development, futurism, environmental education, group counseling, clinical supervision, and drum circles, as well as presenting these topics at various professional and educational conferences and workshops.
+He taught biology, human anatomy and physiology, genetics, environmental science, and human growth and development.
+Mr. Harrison has also written curriculums on substance use disorders, human growth and development, futurism, environmental education, group counseling, and drum circles, as well as presenting these topics at various professional and educational conferences and workshops.

-Mr. Harrison’s treatment specialties include substance use disorders, gambling issues, mental health disorders, OWI offenders, alternatives to revocation, pre-sentence investigations, OWI assessments, and a Deferred Prosecution Agreement Monitor.
-His Professional affiliations include, NAADAC, WCPG, and NCPG.
+Mr. Harrison’s treatment specialties include substance use disorders, gambling issues, mental health disorders, OWI offenders, alternatives to revocation, pre-sentence investigations, and OWI assessments, and he is a Deferred Prosecution Agreement Monitor.
+His professional affiliations include NAADAC, WCPG, and NCPG.